Local integrals of motion detection of localization-protected topological order: Conclusions

-\textit{Conclusions. --} We showed how tLIOMs can detect topological MBL in numerical simulations.
+We showed how tLIOMs can detect topological MBL in numerical simulations.
 Using (t)LIOM numerics for the interacting disordered Kitaev chain (up to $N = 48$), we found two topologically distinct MBL phases and features consistent with an intervening thermal phase.
 We also showed how to detect topological multiplets using tLIOMs which, for strong MBL and when augmented by DMRG-X, reached very high energy accuracy.
-It would be interesting to use tLIOMs above 1D (e.g., for the toric code) to detect MBL topological order and to detect topological multiplets which here have splitting decaying slower with system size than the mean level spacing even for strong MBL.
+It would be interesting to use tLIOMs above 1D (e.g., for the toric code) to detect MBL topological order and to detect topological multiplets, which here have splitting decaying slower with system size than the mean level spacing even for strong MBL.

-\textit{Acknowledgments.--} This work was supported by the EPSRC grant EP/S019324/1 and the ERC Starting Grant No.678795 TopInSy.
+\textit{Acknowledgments.--} We thank Nicolas Laflorencie for very helpful discussions.
+This work was supported by the EPSRC grant EP/S019324/1 and the ERC Starting Grant No.678795 TopInSy.
 Our computations used resources provided by the Cambridge Service for Data Driven Discovery (CSD3) operated by the University of Cambridge Research Computing Service (\href{www.csd3.cam.ac.uk}{www.csd3.cam.ac.uk}), provided by Dell EMC and Intel using Tier-2 funding from the EPSRC (capital grant EP/P020259/1), and DiRAC funding from the Science and Technology Facilities Council (\href{www.dirac.ac.uk}{www.dirac.ac.uk}).